010.00P Employment Outcome Procedure

 - ACCES-VR cannot close an individual's case as rehabilitated, Status 26, if they are employed in a non-integrated setting.

 - Individuals may still receive services, such as vocational evaluation, trial work and work adjustment services at rehabilitation facilities that also offer extended employment.
+However, it is strongly recommended that staff exhaust all opportunities to provide these experiences in integrated community environments before seeking services in non-integrated settings.
 If it is determined that an extensive amount of time working in extended employment may be necessary before an individual can achieve placement in an integrated setting, then the individual’s case should be closed.
 It can be reopened when the individual is ready for an integrated placement.

-- consistent with the employment goal as described on the individual's Individual Plan for Employment (IPE).
+- Consistent with the employment goal as described on the individual's Individualized Plan for Employment (IPE).
 In cases where the employment goal changes from that as described on the IPE, the individual must be involved in developing, agreeing to and signing a change to the IPE reflecting the new goal; and

 - At the time a case is closed in status 26, the individual must have been employed for a length of time adequate to ensure the stability of the employment outcome (a minimum of 90 days).